dragonjump/yolo-12-tracking-human-mall-traffic/README.md

 # Video human Counter

-This repository counts video humans.
-You can use it for video or live stream.
-This approach uses a hexagonal region counter.
-Whenever the human crosses the line, we count them and track the time the human stays inside.
+This repository provides a solution for counting people in videos or live streams.
+It uses a hexagonal region-based counter: each time a person crosses a defined line, the system counts them and tracks how long they remain within the beyond 1 multiple regions.
+The result output then comapres result.

 ## Demo